 The most common disaster effecting farms is a barn fire.
 The first step is, obviously, to prevent them.
 In order to do that it is necessary to understand how barn fires usually start and then learn how to handle them, should one occur.
 You must remain vigilant at all times, because it only takes a few minutes for heat and smoke to destroy valuable equipment, and even worse, your horses and livestock.

-If you have questions regarding disaster planning, or any other farm planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding disaster planning, or any other farm planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018